anrouxel/rust-discid/README.md

 for details.

 ## License
-discid Copyright (c) 2019-2023 by Philipp Wolfer <ph.wolfer@gmail.com>
+rust-discid Copyright (c) 2019-2023 by Philipp Wolfer <ph.wolfer@gmail.com>

-discid is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+rust-discid is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.